KentStateWeb/rwd/_assignments_arwd/virtualscrum.md

 ---

-Our weekly update meeting (virtual Scrum) will be held each week at DAY/TIME for a maximum of 15 minutes.
+Our weekly update meeting (virtual Scrum) will be held each week at 4:00 on Tuesdays on Slack for a maximum of 15 minutes.

 These virtual meetings will help teams stay up-to-date and create a plan for the rest of the week.

-Attendance will be taken by: NAME .
 The team may also decide to take notes in Basecamp or Slack.

 ## Format